Lohann/nodejs-facebook-openidconnect/README.md

 # Facebook OpenID Connect example

-this project is an example on how to authenticate on facebook's using OIDC.
+This project is an example of how to implement "Login with Facebook" using facebook's OIDC.

+For more information about OpenID Connection, [check this link](https://openid.net/developers/specs/).

 ## Setup